OPEC + signs agreement to cut oil production by 9.7 million barrels per day

 “This will save hundreds of thousands of energy jobs in the United States,” Trump said in the tweet.

-The agreement to cut production by almost 10 million barrels a day in May and June is among the deepest cuts ever agreed by global oil producers.
-But even this drop in production accounts for only about 10% of the world’s normal oil supply, well below estimates for how much demand for oil has collapsed in the middle of the coronavirus pandemic.
+The deal to cut production by almost 10 million barrels a day in May and June is one of the deepest cuts ever made by global oil producers.
+But even this drop in production accounts for only about 10% of the normal world supply of oil, well below estimates of the drop in demand for oil during the coronavirus pandemic.

 – Chris Liakos, John Defterios and Chris Isidore from CNN contributed to this report.